Bihar: Medieval period

-Buddhism in Magadha went into decline due to the invasion of Muhammad bin Bakhtiyar Khalji, during which many of the viharas were destroyed along with the universities of Nalanda and Vikramashila.
+Buddhism in Magadha declined due to the invasion of Muhammad bin Bakhtiyar Khalji, during which many of the viharas were destroyed along with the universities of Nalanda and Vikramashila.
 Some historians believe that thousands of Buddhist monks were massacred during the 12th century.
 D. N. Jha suggests, instead, that these incidents were the result of Buddhist–Brahmin skirmishes in a fight for supremacy.
-After the fall of the Pala Empire, the Chero dynasty ruled some parts of Bihar from the 12th century until Mughal rule in the 16th century.
-In 1540, the great Pathan chieftain, Sher Shah Suri, took northern India from the Mughals and declared Delhi his capital.

-From the 11th century to the 20th century, Mithila was ruled by various indigenous dynasties.
-The first of these were the Karnatas, followed by the Oiniwar dynasty and Raj Darbhanga.

-It was during this period that the capital of Mithila was shifted to Darbhanga.

-The tenth and the last guru of Sikhism, Guru Gobind Singh, was born in Patna in 1666.
-With political instability in the Mughal Empire following Aurangzeb's death in 1707, Murshid Quli Khan declared Bengal's independence and named himself Nawab of Bengal.
+After the rule of the Pala Empire, the Karnat dynasty came into power in the Mithila region in the 11th century and they were succeeded by the Oiniwar dynasty in the 14th century.
+Aside from Mithila, there were other small kingdoms in medieval Bihar.
+The area around Bodh Gaya and much of Magadha came under the Buddhist Pithipatis of Bodh Gaya.
+The Khayaravala dynasty were present in the southwestern portions of the state until the 13th century.

+Many famous Buddhist and Hindu philosophers and scholars have originated or studied in Bihar during the period from the 5th to 13th century at institutions like Nalanda and Vikramashila including Kamalaśīla, Ratnākaraśānti, Śāntarakṣita, Abhayakaragupta, Udayana and Gaṅgeśa.

+Sasaram was also the first capital city of the Sur Empire founded by the ruler of Bihar, Sultan Sher Shah Suri who was Pashtun.